-To the general public, product design may seem easy.
+To the general public, product development may seem easy.
 After all, it’s just coming up with ideas and drawing some sketches, right?
 Well, it’s a lot more complicated than that, and it’s important to understand the facts about the product design business, so that you can make an informed decision about the best approach to take in the development of your new product idea.

 Fact 2: There’s a lot of trial and error – You might be surprised to learn that screwing up is actually part of the process.
 In describing his own development process, Thomas Edison said, “I haven’t failed.
 I’ve just found 10,000 ways that won’t work.”
 In many instances, prototypes that fail are often incredibly instructive in designing a final product.
 Trial and error is an integral part of the process and takes time and effort to do so.
+This is one of the main reasons for prototyping the devices.
+You’d rather make one mistake and learn from it, than start making thousands of parts that you have to fix later on.

 Fact 3: Customer testing is absolutely crucial – Because companies and designers can become very engrossed in the chosen product, they often can’t see how the consumer is going to react to it.
 This is why product testing is so crucial.
 It’s important to know what real customers think and how they react to a new design.
+As a design firm, we go into user testing expecting one thing, but nearly every time, the users find ways to use our products that we were not planning for.
+Even after almost 40 years, we still cannot shortcut this step.

-Post 3: Going Solar with Solar Magic
+Example: Going Solar with Solar Magic

 Solar energy has become a topic of great concern to environmentalists, engineers, and politicians alike.
 As renewable energy continues to grow as a desirable market, there’s a continued market for products that will make solar energy more affordable, more efficient, and easier to manage.
 In 2008, National Semiconductor entered the market with the SolarMagic DC-boost Power Optimizer, and StudioRed was critical to the development of this product.